The Role of Mental Health in Gender Surgery

 Facial gender-affirming surgery harmonizes the facial features to bring them more into feminine parameters.
 However, it cannot do much more for your emotions than you permit it to, such as feeling better about yourself and who you see in the mirror.
 If you suffered serious depression beforehand, surgery alone will not improve this.

 Caring for your mental health in gender surgery

 So, we always recommend that if you are going through a bad time, before ruling out surgery, ask for help.
-Surely going to therapy can help you to see things differently, to learn to manage your emotions and the simple act of caring for your mental health in gender surgery will probably begin to improve your mood.
+Surely going to therapy or join a transgender support group can help you to see things differently, to learn to manage your emotions and the simple act of caring for your mental health in gender surgery will probably begin to improve your mood.

 This will help you to feel stronger and better prepared for the stress that comes with having a surgical intervention of this caliber.
 By putting your mental health as a priority, you are more likely to be able to handle facial feminization surgery in a serene, conscious way.
 Above all, it may even enable you to enjoy the process despite the discomfort.

 Please check the rest of our Mental Health series!
 Also, check our Youtube channel playlist of videos on relaxation to help redirect your mind during those low moments when you need a positive reset!